Skip to content

 ...

-Please note that configurations settings above are oriented to restrict access to the applications and not to console or management APIs
+Please note that configurations settings above are oriented to restrict access to the realtime applications and not to Admin Console or Management APIs